ajeetraina/bengaluru-bmtc-mcp/README.md

 # Bangalore BMTC Mobility Connectivity Platform (MCP)

-This repository contains the implementation of a Mobility Connectivity Platform (MCP) server for the Bangalore Metropolitan Transport Corporation (BMTC), inspired by Singapore's Land Transport Authority (LTA) DataMall API system.
+This repository contains the implementation of a Mobility Connectivity Platform (MCP) server for the Bangalore Metropolitan Transport Corporation (BMTC).

 ## Overview